Stackclash/5e-vault/5. Mechanics/Items/Softening Oil Hhhvi.md

 - **Properties**: Crafted by

 You may spend 10 minutes applying this oil to a creature that has been turned to stone.
-At the end of the 10 minutes, that creature returns to a flesh and blood state and is no longer considered petrified.
+At the end of the 10 minutes, that creature returns to a flesh and blood state and is no longer considered [[/5.
+Mechanics/Rules/Conditions.md#petrified\|petrified]].

 *Source: Hamund's Harvesting Handbook: Volume I p.
 141*